Looking for an answer to a question? No worries, we got you covered!

 Uniforms must be worn properly – shirttails must be tucked in, unless the jersey is manufactured to be worn outside.

-The home team will wear a white colored jersey and the visitor team will wear the darker colored jersey.
-If the requirements are not met, the team will be subject to disciplinary action including incurring technical fouls and possibly forfeiting the game.
+The game officials will make the final decision at the time of the games and teams that do not meet the requirements will be subject to disciplinary action including incurring technical fouls and possibly forfeiting the game.

-Yes, teams will be registered strictly on the basis of the grade in school for that school year, as of September.
+Yes, teams will be registered strictly on their grade in school for the upcoming school year, as of September.
 Any questions regarding grade level will be verified with the school listed by individual players.
 Any player that is in a lower grade level may play up.
 However, no grade level player may play lower than his/her academic standing.
-Spokane Hoops League will hold that a player is in the same grade athletically as he or she is academically.
+Spokane AAU Basketball will hold that a player is in the same grade athletically as he or she is academically.